Ezhavathu Manithan: Production

 Director K. Hariharan was initially approached by Palai N. Shanmugam, a former Indian independence activist and a leading criminal lawyer from Tirunelveli, Tamil Nadu, to make a documentary film on the Tamil poet Subramania Bharati.
 The year 1982 marked the centenary of the poet.
 While carrying out research about Bharati, Hariharan felt Bharati was a "complicated character" and a film about him "would have to tell a few truths that people would not be too comfortable with".
 Shanmugam and Hariharan abandoned the project and decided to make a film based on a real-life incident that took place in a village in the same district which involved Shanmugam himself.
 He was fighting a case against a local cement factory in the locality that was polluting the air.
 Hariharan developed this event into a screenplay and thus made the film.

 Ezhavathu Manithan was Hariharan's second film in Tamil.
 He was formerly visiting faculty at the Adyar Film Institute, Chennai, where Raghuvaran was a student.
 Raghuvaran was recommended to star in the film by co-writers Somasundareshwar and Arunmozhi, who were both students of the same institute.
 Raghuvaran was initially selected for the role of Ramkumar.
 However, after the screen test, the crew felt that he was "hero material" and elected him to play the lead role.
 The rest of the cast was made up by newcomers.
 The film was shot in the villages of the Tirunelveli district.

 Theme

 The stated theme of the film is that it requires a "seventh man" to lead six others in a village.
 It also focuses on the effects of factory air pollution on people and the environment.
 It also highlights the plight of workers and their exploitation by factory owners.

 Soundtrack

 The film features ten songs, all taken from an album composed by Carnatic musician L. Vaidyanathan.
-Vaidyanathan had set the words of the Tamil poet Subramania Bharati to music.
+Vaidyanathan had set the words of Subramania Bharati to music.
 The film was the first to feature a score by Vaidyanathan.